What is FluentPet?

 The core of our team is in California, working remotely from San Diego and Oakland.

 Where are the sound buttons and tiles manufactured?

 Like nearly every electronic device on the planet, the tiles and buttons are manufactured in China.
 We are working as hard as we can to expand production to North America and Europe.

 Where does my kit ship from?

 Because we just launched, in order to get it to you as quickly as possible, we are shipping directly from Hong Kong.
-For shipments to the United States, once the package has been handed to the courier, it will take 3-9 days to get to you.
 We are scaling up production and working to get inventory over to the United States, but at this early stage doing so would add a five-week shipping delay as the kits made their way over here by boat.
 None of us like these long shipping times, but there's not much more we can do given the level of demand and the current state of global logistics.